MicroEJ/docs/VEEPortingGuide/systemView.rst

 -------------------------------

 SystemView lists the OS tasks and threads according to their priorities.
-However, the priority notion does not have the same signification when talking about OS tasks or threads: a thread priority depends on the MicroEJ Core Engine OS task priority.
+However, the priority notion does not have the same signification when talking about OS tasks or threads: a thread priority depends on the Core Engine OS task priority.

 As a consequence, a thread with the priority ``5`` may not appear between an OS task with the priority ``4`` and another OS task with priority ``6``:

-* if the MicroEJ Core Engine OS task priority is ``3``, the thread must appear below an OS task with priority ``4``.
+* if the Core Engine OS task priority is ``3``, the thread must appear below an OS task with priority ``4``.
-* if the MicroEJ Core Engine OS task priority is ``7``, the thread must appear above an OS task with priority ``6``.
+* if the Core Engine OS task priority is ``7``, the thread must appear above an OS task with priority ``6``.

 To keep a consistent line ordering in SystemView, the priorities sent to the SystemView client respect the following rules: